 In accordance with the implementation of Pillar 1 capital adequacy requirements under Basel III, since January 2014, banks are required to maintain minimum Tier 1 capital ratio at 8% of the risk-weighted assets and total capital ratio at 10% of assets, and a capital conservation buffer at 2.5% of the risk-weighted assets.
-As at December 31, 2018, the Tier 1 capital ratio and total capital ratio stood at 17.0% and 18.0%, respectively, compared to 16.5% and 16.8%, respectively, as at December 31, 2017.
-As at December 31, 2019, the Tier 1 capital ratio and total capital ratio were 17.5% and 18.6%, respectively.
+As at December 31, 2017, the Tier 1 capital ratio and total capital ratio stood at 16.49% and 16.82%, respectively, compared to 15.7% and 16.09%, respectively, as at December 31, 2016.
 The banking sector continued to maintain capital significantly above the minimum capital requirements under Basel III, which would enable the banks in Qatar to withstand some shocks and to meet additional capital requirements.